 We included a number of ships in Jutland that were proposed but never completed or in a few cases even started, like the three subsequent battle cruisers of the British Hood class.
 Those were included in the Jutland set to fill out the sheets of pieces, and never saw action in the scenario set.
 No toy should be unloved, and so I wanted to make sure these got some play in Jutland 1919 as well.

 Just like High Seas Fleet, the scenarios are grouped by the type of ship or the situation that plays a major role in them; they don’t follow a story line throughout the set.
 The purpose here is to show how these ships might have seen action, had they actually been built.
 Each set has one or more operational scenarios, and then plenty of battle scenarios to get the battleships right into action.

-This time we enter the Baltic, so those Russian ships that never were can see some action against the new German battleships, along with some of those that actually were failed to fight anyone.
-Most of the action takes place in the North Sea so you can try out the British and German theories on long-range gunnery duels, and see if the Germans really would have been better off scrapping the older ships and going to see with a smaller fleet of larger, more capable ships.
+The action takes place in the North Sea so you can try out the British and German theories on long-range gunnery duels, and see if the Germans really would have been better off scrapping the older ships and going to see with a smaller fleet of larger, more capable ships.